 Using a pipette or squeezy bottle drip small drops of the beetroot syrup into the calcium lactate bath.
 It can take a few tries to get the right flow; you need to drip quickly enough to get a lot of small droplets that will form your caviar balls as they fall through their calcium lactate bath, but not so quickly that they stick together and form long strands of jelly.

 Once you have a good amount of caviar (or when your bowl starts getting too full) scoop out your caviar with a sieve, dunk them in a bowl of fresh water to rinse, then tip them into a bowl.
 Keep covered with beetroot juice to keep them from sticking together until you’re ready to serve.
-Don't store them in plain water; through the power of osmosis (thanks Year 8 biology) you’ll end up watering down your caviar and losing all your beetroot flavor.
+Don't store them in plain water; through the power of osmosis (thanks Year 8 biology) you’ll end up watering down your caviar and losing all your beetroot flavour.

 When you’re ready to serve, spread a small amount of goat’s cheese onto your blini and top with a spoonful of beetroot caviar and a small sprig of dill.